Service · CSLB C-10 #1062166

 The wires that no insurance carrier wants to write.

 Rewiring an old house is part craft, part forensic work.
-We open as little as possible, fish new wire through existing wall and ceiling cavities, label every circuit at the panel, and patch everything we open.
-We do not gut.
-We do not demolish.
-We treat the original plaster, tile, and trim like it matters — because it does.
+We open as little as possible, fish through existing cavities, and patch what we open.
+Every phase on permit, inspected, signed off — paperwork for the carrier and the next buyer.

 Phased, surgical, on permit.